zwettemaan/CRDT_UXP/README_CRDT.md

 async crdtuxp.setPersistData()
 ```

-When creating your product in License Manager, you can embed any (JSON-formatted) capability data.
+When creating your product in PluginInstaller, you can embed any (JSON-formatted) capability data.

 In your script, you can call `getCapability()` to retrieve this data and determine what additional features are enabled or not.